pterodactyl-china/documentation/community/config/eggs/creating_a_custom_egg.md

 }
 ```

-In the example block above, we define `done` as the entire line, or part of a line that indicates a server is done
+在上面这个例子, we define `done` as the entire line, or part of a line that indicates a server is done
 starting, and is ready for players to join.
 When the Daemon sees this output, it will mark the server as `ON` rather
 than `STARTING`.